“Mom, I am more than ok…I am in Taiwan”

 6. Public transportation

 From the main international airport, Taoyuan Airport it is possible to purchase bus tickets to go directly to many cities on the island.
 In case you are heading to Taipei, you might want to take the more convenient express metro from Taoyuan to Taipei Main Station for just USD 5.50.
 Taipei is, with no surprise, the most developed city when it comes to transportation.
 Whether, metro, bus, taxi, Uber, to public bicycles (Ubikes), commuting within the city is quite convenient.
 Other cities might just have a fraction of these services.
 But even without all the options found in the capital city, public transport in any city is usually organized, clean and trackable (with Google Maps, for instance, which works amazingly well here).
-Since Taiwan is a bicycle country, many people get their own bike (often second hand) for the everyday commute in the city.
+Since Taiwan is a bicycle country, many people get their own bikes (often second hand) for the everyday commute in the city.
 Although railways are one of the most developed in the world, I have not found a reason to take a train (apart from the scenic ride or the

 7. Service hours

 For some businesses like banks, the service hours are notably fewer than in other countries.
 Many restaurants will close during the middle hours of the morning and afternoon.
 Fruit and vegetable markets are usually open during the morning hours.
 Night markets are self-explanatory, but just to be sure, they open mostly at around 5 to 6 PM, until midnight.
 It is good to take note of the small details like these in order to avoid frustration and speed up the adaptation process.
-Remember two
+Remember two key w

 There are more things that I wish I could put in this article, but it would make it too long (it already is!).
 However, I am confident this list will clear lots of doubts and encourage you to visit anytime.
 Taiwan is a western-friendly country, so there is no need to panic thinking that you will not find your favorite fast food restaurant here.
 The pasta and pizza are quite easy to find.
-Supermarkets have a fair balance between western and Asian foodstuff.
+Supermarkets have a fair balance between western and Asian foodstuffs.
 I only grieve on the reduced options of bread and cheese.
 Here you will find a very different definition of these two.

 Regarding Taiwanese people, both in the big cities and in the countryside, I found that they show curiosity towards the visitors, and they will try their best to communicate their questions to you.
 So, be natural and do not be shy.
 Enjoy sharing your story with them and also to ask questions to discover more of this amazing place.
 Finally, for more information about cultural events and holidays, you can consult this site.